 Item Uncertainties Effect if Actual Results Differ from Assumptions Financial instruments The Council holds £6m (nominal) of units in both Property and Diversified Income Funds.
 The funds own retail, industrial, office, and other non-residential property holdings.
 The value of Financial Instruments will be subject to review, so there may be changes to the values in the Balance Sheet in the future.
 Fair value gains and losses are recognised as they arrive in the Surplus/Deficit on the Provision of Services.
 The Council uses the statutory override introduced by the Government to transfer these gains/losses to the Financial Instruments Revaluation Reserve.

-Provision for Business Rate Appeals £6.579m The possible refund from a business rate appeal can vary depending on factors such as; the type of appeal and type of property, together with its geographical location and the probability of appeal success.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Provision for Business Rate Appeals £7.001m The possible refund from a business rate appeal can vary depending on factors such as; the type of appeal and type of property, together with its geographical location and the probability of appeal success.
 Estimates have been made for the provision for refunding ratepayers who may successfully appeal against the rateable value of their properties.
 This includes the current and previous financial years.
 The estimate is based on those ratepayers who have appealed.
-The total appeals provision as at 31 March 2024 is £16.448m, of which the Council's share is 40% (£6.579m).
-Should the success of appeals differ from the governments expectation by 1% the effect on the Council's net assets would be £0.07m.
-Pension liability £5.5m Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+The total appeals provision as at 31 March 2023 is £17.503m, of which the Council's share is 40% (£7.001m).
+Should the success of appeals differ from the governments expectation by 1% the effect on the Council's net assets would be £0.07m Pension liability £15.3m Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Local Government Pension Scheme, administered by Warwickshire County Council with expert advice about the assumptions to be applied.
+At 31 March 2024 the Council's share of the pension Fund liability is an asset, which means that, should the assumptions come to fruition as estimated, the Council would realise a cash surplus.
+However, as explained in note 3, the asset has been treated as having a nil value.
 The effects on the net pension liability of changes in individual assumptions can be measured.
 For example, a 0.1% decrease in the discount rate assumption would result in an increase in the pension asset of £2.2 million.
-A sensitivity analysis upon other variables affecting the net pension liability is set out in Note 35 Defined benefit pension schemes.
+A sensitivity analysis upon other variables affecting the net pension liability is set out in Note 34 Defined benefit pension schemes.